Ellis Merriweather: New Orleans Saints

 After not being selected in the 2023 NFL draft, Merriweather signed with the New Orleans Saints as an undrafted free agent.
 He was waived on August 29, 2023 and re-signed to the practice squad, but released the next day.

 Green Bay Packers

 On November 6, 2023, Merriweather was signed to the Green Bay Packers practice squad.
 He signed a reserve/future contract on January 22, 2024.

-He was released on August 27, 2024, and re-signed to the practice squad.
-On December 24, 2024, the Packers placed Merriweather on practice squad; injured.
+On August 27, 2024, Merriweather was released by the Packers and re-signed to the practice squad.
+On December 24, the Packers placed Merriweather on practice squad injured reserve.

 Houston Roughnecks

 On September 2, 2025, Merriweather signed with the Houston Roughnecks of the United Football League (UFL).

+Dallas Renegades

+On January 13, 2026, Merriweather was selected by the Dallas Renegades in the 2026 UFL Draft.